itteco/graceful-cluster/README.md

 # Graceful cluster

+Install:

-    npm install --save graceful-cluster
+    npm install graceful-cluster

 ## How to use

 ### 1. Enable graceful server shutdown

-This patch will prevent active connections reset when server receives SIGKILL or SIGTERM.
-Idle (keep-alive) connections without active requests will be destroyed.
+This patch will prevent active connections reset when server receives `SIGKILL` or `SIGTERM`.
+Idle (keep-alive) inbound connections without active requests will be destroyed.

 Example 'server.js':